Claim: The term 'pink slip' came about because companies used to dismiss employees by distributing notices printed on pink slips of paper.

-Origins: For nearly a century, American workers from all walks of life have lived in fear of one day receiving "pink slips" from their employers — notices printed on pink paper (usually distributed with paychecks) informing employees that their services are no longer required.
+Origins: For about a century, American workers from all walks of life have lived in fear of one day receiving "pink slips" from their employers: notices (usually distributed with paychecks) informing employees that their services are no longer required.

-Over the years people have offered plenty of examples of companies that supposedly used pink slips to fire their employees, but none that has ever been verified.
-The most common explanation (also unverified) predictably concerns the Ford Motor Company (as Henry Ford and his business are commonly viewed as the prototype that established the modern corporate employer-employee business relationship):
+Over the years people have offered plenty of examples of companies that supposedly used pink slips to fire their employees, but none has ever been verified.
+The most common explanation predictably concerns the Ford Motor Company (as Henry Ford and his business are commonly viewed as the prototype that established the modern corporate employer-employee business relationship):

 The "pink slip" has come a long way from when Henry Ford dreamed up a way to evaluate his assembly line employees.
 Each worker had a cubbyhole where at the end of the workday, a manager would place a piece of colored paper.
 A white piece of paper meant their work was acceptable, a pink one meant the boot.